awsdocs/aws-cloudhsm-user-guide/doc_source/ksp-library-associate-key-certificate.md

-# Associate a AWS CloudHSM Key with a Certificate<a name="ksp-library-associate-key-certificate"></a>
+# Associate a AWS CloudHSM key with a certificate<a name="ksp-library-associate-key-certificate"></a>

 Before you can use AWS CloudHSM keys with third\-party tools, such as Microsoft's [SignTool](https://docs.microsoft.com/en-us/windows/win32/seccrypto/signtool), you must import the key's metadata into the local certificate store and associate the metadata with a certificate\.
 To import the key's metadata, use the import\_key\.exe utility which is included in CloudHSM version 3\.0 and higher\.
 The following steps provide additional information, and sample output\.